CAF pilot reprimanded for diverting training flight to Tofino in search of cellphone service

 A Royal Canadian Air Force captain has been reprimanded for diverting a military patrol plane from a training mission to a populated area so he could find cellphone service to check in for a personal flight the following day.

 Capt.
-Nathaniel D’Arcy pleaded guilty Tuesday to one charge of conduct to the prejudice of good order and discipline at a court martial hearing in Comox, B.C.
+N. D’Arcy pleaded guilty Tuesday to one charge of conduct to the prejudice of good order and discipline at a court martial hearing in Comox, B.C.

 The charge stemmed from an incident on May 17, 2019, when D’Arcy was the crew commander of a CP-140 Aurora long-range patrol plane based out of Canadian Forces Base Comox.